What is Acid Peptic Disease? Causes, Symptoms, and Treatment

 Alcohol and smoking: Alcohol and cigarette use causes instant and intense production of acid.

-Steroids and other medicines: Drugs such as corticosteroids, NSAID, niacin, and some chemotherapy drugs can aggravate or cause ulcers.
+Steroids and other medicines: Drugs such as corticosteroids, NSAIDs, niacin, and some chemotherapy drugs can aggravate or cause ulcers.

 Blood group O: Individuals with blood group O have been linked to a higher risk of developing stomach ulcers.